Feel less anxious but healthier & happier within 30 days!

 If you haven't prepared anything at home, you could still stock up on healthy food options at the airport.
 At bigger airports, there are usually a lot of different food outlets to select from.
 Just don't go to a fast food shop and get smelly sh*t.
 A little respect for your travel companions doesn't hurt.

-Best Travel Accessories to Survive Long Flights in Economy
+Best Travel Accessories for Long (Eco) Flights

 I often travel with a backpack, where all my camera gear fits neatly (it's a special Rollei photo backpack, I love it), one of those super light Samsonite suitcases as checked luggage and a small handbag for personal items such as wallet and passport.